 Pumpkins are a warm-season annual that require from 90 to 120 frost-free days to reach harvest.
+Grow pumpkins in the warmest, frost-free part of the year.

 • Sow pumpkins in the garden in spring when all danger of frost has passed and the soil temperature has reached 65°F and night air temperatures are above 55°F. In cool-summer regions grow smaller varieties.